carp-lang/Carp/README.md

 λ> (bake fib)
 ```

-This results in the compiler analyzing the code form for 'fib' and compiling it to some very fast binary code, loading this back into the REPL so that it can be called from there.
+This results in the compiler analyzing the code form for 'fib' and compiling it to some very fast binary code, loading this back into the REPL so that it can be called conveniently from there.

 (C) Erik Svedäng 2015 - 2016